The-Lab-LaBella/Wild_Yeast_Summer_2026/README.md

 Yeasts are typically defined as single cellular fungi.
 Across the fungal subphylum, however, there have been multiple transitions to and from single-celled fungi.
 Therefore, the "yeasts" do not form a single group.
 When we use the word "yeast" we are referring specifically to the yeast of the Saccharomycotina subphylum.

+## More resources

 In our gooogle drive please read the "Who are the yeasts" PDF to learn more about who the yeasts are and why they are so cool.

+There is also a folder of papers you can take a look at!

+Here are some talks to listen to:
+- I am a big fan of this talk on yeast in carnivorous plants: https://www.youtube.com/watch?v=MVE0BX8YEB8
+- A feast with yeast: _Saccharomyces_ as a model system for population genetics https://www.youtube.com/watch?v=KWNY60o47qU
+- Genomic Insights into Yeast Diversity and Evolution: https://www.youtube.com/watch?v=UlUX3Z6xoRQ

 &nbsp;
 &nbsp;